The Applebaum Foundation Inc

 What They Don't Fund

-The foundation does not respond to unsolicited applications and limits its grantmaking to preselected charitable organizations.
+The foundation does not respond to unsolicited applications and limits its grantmaking to preselected charitable organisations.

 Governance and Leadership